AP-CSPrinciples/CSP-using_Python/source/Unit 1/PT_Project-3.md

 ### ✅ Project Requirements

-Your final Jupyter Notebook should include:
+Your final Notebook (Jupyter, CoLab, other) should include:
 - Clear explanation of your **topic and purpose**
 - **Clean, labeled data** (no missing values)
 - **Three+ chart types** (bar, line, scatter, pie, etc.)